seb-mejia/cse15l-lab-reports/lab-report-3-week-6.md

 ![remote MarkdownParseTest](https://user-images.githubusercontent.com/90715607/167172926-05c41207-0a58-49e3-82d4-4042bb02bd39.PNG)

 Looks pretty good!
-Our MarkdownParse and MarkdownParseTest files were both able to compile and run successfully.
+Our MarkdownParse and MarkdownParseTest files were both able to compile and run on the server successfully.

 * Show copying your whole markdown-parse directory to your ieng6 account.